University of Wisconsin–Eau Claire: History

+In 2026, former English department chair, Jose Felipe Alvergue, was placed on one-year unpaid suspension after he flipped over a table set up by the College Republicans on election day in April, 2025.
+Alvergue pleaded no contest to a charge of disorderly conduct and was ordered to pay a $295 fine.
+In addition, his recommendation for promotion to full professor was rescinded.

 Campus

 The University of Wisconsin–Eau Claire campus sits on the banks of the Chippewa River.
 The campus is located in an urban setting, close to Eau Claire's historic Water Street.

 The main academic building on campus is Schofield Hall, home to administrative offices.
 The building was named after Harvey Schofield, the first president of the university.
 Other academic buildings include the Phillips Science Hall, the Hibbard Humanities Hall, the Haas Fine Arts Center, the Schneider Social Sciences Hall, the Nursing Building, Vicki Lord Larson Hall, McIntyre Library, Human Sciences and Service, and Centennial Hall.
 The newest addition to campus is the Flesch Family Welcome Center, built in 2021.

 Residence halls on campus include Horan, Governors, Murray, Bridgman, Sutherland, Oak Ridge, Chancellor's, The Suites, and Karlgaard Towers on upper campus, as well as off-campus residences such as the Priory, Haymarket Landing, and Aspenson-Mogenson.

 The Davies Center, a hub of the campus, is home to dining halls, a movie theatre, the office for the student senate, a coffee shop, the student bookstore, and spaces for studying and socializing.
 The building was named after William R. Davies, a noted president of the university.
 In 2011, the old Davies Center was torn down.
 A new facility was completed in 2013.

 Sports facilities include the W. L. Zorn Arena, Hobbs Ice Center, McPhee Center, Olson Addition, Bollinger Fields, Carson Park, and the Sonnentag Center.

 The University of Wisconsin–Eau Claire occupies the ancestral lands of the Ojibwe and Dakota people.
 Before falling down in a windstorm in 1987, a tree on campus called the Council Oak stood where the Ojibwe and Dakota nations as well as other nations, including the Ho-Chunk, Menominee, and Potawatomi, met to share knowledge and discuss peaceful resolutions to their differences.
 The current Council Oak was planted and dedicated in 1990.
 The Council Oak is integrated into the university seal to symbolize UW-Eau Claire's commitment to serving as a place of meeting and exchange.